 Renewal of the registration of Registered Minor Works Contractors is required every three years while renewal of the registration of Registered Subcontractors is required every two years.
-The Directors confirm that the Group did not experience any material difficulties in obtaining and/or renewing such licences, permits, consents and approvals.
-Further, the Directors confirm that they are not aware of any circumstances that would significantly hinder or delay the renewal of such licences, permits, consents and approvals.
+The Directors confirm that the Group did not experience any material difficulties in obtaining and/or renewing such licences, permits, consents and approvals in the past.